renpy/renpy/sphinx/source/incompatible.rst

     define config.search_prefixes += [ "images/" ]

+The paths that are searched consider the purpose of the file, rather than the type or extensions.
+So ``renpy.loadable("dlc.jpg")`` won't look for game/images/dlc.jpg.
+If you'd like to find that file, write ``renpy.loadable("images/dlc.jpg")``.
+If you'd like to search for a file that can be in either game/ or game/images, write ``renpy.loadable("dlc.jpg", "images")``.

 **Android** Android has been changed so that the ``android.keystore`` file and ``bundle.keystore`` file are expected to be found in the project's base